-DISCUSSION
+Discussion

-Early warning systems are becoming more important as a tool to mitigate the impact of disease outbreaks [45].
+Early warning systems are becoming more important as a tool to mitigate the impact of disease outbreaks [44].
 Clearly, alarm variables that provide advance warning of outbreaks are the most valuable, in order to enact timely clinical preparations and vector control responses.
 It is crucial that these same alarm variables should not trigger too many false positive alarms, as this would result in reduced confidence in the EWS, primarily due to wasted resources.
 In this study, the Shewhart method and Endemic Channel were used to evaluate alarm variables with the potential to predict subsequent outbreak periods.
 A number of epidemiological and meteorological variables were tested, primarily to evaluate their predictive potential, and secondarily to establish the most appropriate case definition to define outbreaks.